powersj/powersj.io/content/post/ubuntu-bionic-chrony.md

 0 sources with unknown address
 ```

-At this point, most users may be happy with chrony running quickly and accurately synchronizing their system time.

 ### Configuration

-Configuration of chrony occurs in the `/etc/chrony/chrony.conf` file.
-For details on all the various arguments see the [configuration file](https://chrony.tuxfamily.org/manual.html#Configuration-file) page on the chrony site.
+Configuration settings for chrony are kept in `/etc/chrony/chrony.conf`.
+For details on all the numerous possible arguments see the [configuration file](https://chrony.tuxfamily.org/manual.html#Configuration-file) page on the chrony site.

-By default, the Ubuntu package will come with the configuration file pointing at `ntp.ubuntu.com` and the `ubuntu.pool.ntp.org` as ntp servers to provide 6 dual-stack NTP sources and 2 additional IPv4-only sources.
+By default, the Ubuntu package will come with the configuration file pointing at `ntp.ubuntu.com` and the `ubuntu.pool.ntp.org` as NTP pools to provide 6 dual-stack NTP sources and 2 additional IPv4-only sources.

 The only other item to note is the default configuration is the makestep argument, which will step up the system clock if the adjustment is larger than 1 second, but only for the first three clock updates.
 All other adjustments will use clock skewing to gradually correct the time by speeding up or slowing down the clock.

 ### Commands

-Here a few other commands to know when using chrony.
+Below are a few chronyc subcommands to aid in gathering the status of chrony.
 A user can run these commands with chronyc or use chronyc to pull up a chrony specific command prompt and run them there.

 #### tracking

-To check if chrony is tracking with a server and to learn which one view the `tracking` command output:
+To see what server chrony is tracking with and performance metrics from that server execute the `tracking` command:

+For additional details on each field view the [tracking documentation](https://chrony.tuxfamily.org/doc/3.3/chronyc.html#tracking)

 ```shell
 $ chronyc tracking